mravanelli/pytorch-kaldi/README.md

 The field *arch_pretrain_file* can be used to pre-train the neural network with a previously-trained architecture, while *arch_freeze* can be set to *False* if you want to train the parameters of the architecture during training and should be set to *True* do keep the parameters fixed (i.e., frozen) during training.
 The section *arch_seq_model* indicates if the architecture is sequential (e.g. RNNs) or non-sequential (e.g., a  feed-forward MLP or CNN).
 The way PyTorch-Kaldi processes the input batches is different in the two cases.
 For recurrent neural networks (*arch_seq_model=True*) the sequence of features is not randomized (to preserve the elements of the sequences), while for feedforward models  (*arch_seq_model=False*) we randomize the features (this usually helps to improve the performance).
 In the case of multiple architectures, sequential processing is used if at least one of the employed architectures is marked as sequential  (*arch_seq_model=True*).

-The other hyperparameters are specific of the considered architecture (they depend on how the class MLP is actually implemented by the user) and can define number and typology of hidden layers, batch and layer normalizations, and other parameters.
+Note that the hyperparameters starting with "arch_" and "opt_" are mandatory and must be present in all the architecture specified in the config file.
+The other hyperparameters (e.g., dnn_*, ) are specific of the considered architecture (they depend on how the class MLP is actually implemented by the user) and can define number and typology of hidden layers, batch and layer normalizations, and other parameters.
 Other important parameters are related to the optimization of the considered architecture.
 For instance, *arch_lr* is the learning rate, while *arch_halving_factor* is used to implement learning rate annealing.
 In particular, when the relative performance improvement on the dev-set between two consecutive epochs is smaller than that specified in the *arch_improvement_threshold* (e.g, arch_improvement_threshold) we multiply the learning rate by the *arch_halving_factor* (e.g.,*arch_halving_factor=0.5*).
 The field arch_opt specifies the type of optimization algorithm.
 We currently support SGD, Adam, and Rmsprop.
 The other parameters are specific to the considered optimization algorithm (see the PyTorch documentation for an exact meaning of all the optimization-specific hyperparameters).
 Note that the different architectures defined in *[archictecture\*]* can have different optimization hyperparameters and they can even use a different optimization algorithm.